borglab/gtsam/GTSAM-Concepts.md

 [Manifolds](http://en.wikipedia.org/wiki/Manifold#Charts.2C_atlases.2C_and_transition_maps) and [charts](http://en.wikipedia.org/wiki/Manifold#Charts.2C_atlases.2C_and_transition_maps) are intimately linked concepts.
 We are only interested here in [differentiable manifolds](http://en.wikipedia.org/wiki/Differentiable_manifold#Definition), continuous spaces that can be locally approximated *at any point* using a local vector space, called the [tangent space](http://en.wikipedia.org/wiki/Tangent_space).
 A chart is an invertible map from the manifold to the vector space.

-In GTSAM we assume that a manifold type can yield such a chart at any point, and we require that a functor `defaultChart` is available that
+In GTSAM we assume that a manifold type can yield such a chart at any point, and we require that a functor `defaultChart` is available that, when called for any point on the manifold, returns a Chart type.

 * values: `dimension`
+* types: `Vector`, type that lives in tangent space
-* functors `defaultChart`
+  *
-* types: `DefaultChart` is the *type* of chart returned by the functor `defaultChart`
+  * `DefaultChart` is the *type* of the chart returned by the functor `defaultChart`
+* functor `defaultChart`, returns a `DefaultChart`
 * invariants: `defaultChart::result_type == DefaultChart::type`

 Anything else?